 - Books, magazines and newspapers - DVDs, multimedia, online and electronic resources - Study support materials and learning packages - Internet access, including Wi-Fi to connect your own device.
-Secure access to online resources is provided through an authentication service (currently Shibboleth) and the college VLE / Moodle found via the link http://vle.sheffcol.ac.uk/moodle/course/view.php?id=3913 - Resources can be produced in alternative formats and equipment can be loaned to make the most of mobile learning technologies.
+Secure access to online resources is provided through an authentication service (currently Shibboleth) more information is available via our Google Classroom page ibllshj - Resources can be produced in alternative formats, please contact your tutor.

 You will be able to borrow many of these resources but others are available only for use in the LRC.
-Equipment is provided where necessary so that you can access the resources e.g. DVD players and computers.